 Opening Date: May 30, 2017

 MASSACHUSETTS SUPREME JUDICIAL COURT

-On Monday, June 2, 2014, the Supreme Judicial Court will begin accepting applications for clerkships for the court year that begins on Monday, August 31, 2015.
-Second year law students may apply as soon as their spring, 2014 grades (or evaluations) are available.
-Third year students and law school graduates may apply anytime beginning June 2, 2014.
+On Tuesday, May 30, 2017, the Supreme Judicial Court will begin accepting applications for clerkships for the court year that begins on Wednesday, August 29, 2018.
+The Supreme Judicial Court expects to have fourteen openings for law clerks in the 2018 - 2019 court year.
+Second year law students may apply as soon as their spring 2017 grades (or evaluations) are available.
+Third year students and law school graduates may apply anytime beginning May 30, 2017.
 Applications are reviewed and offers are made on a rolling basis.
-Candidates are encouraged to apply as early as possible, but no later than September 19, 2014.
+Candidates are encouraged to apply as early as possible, but no later than September 29, 2017.